 Time limits shall not apply to leased spaces.

-The Police Department shall enforce the provisions of this chapter.
+The Police Department may enforce the provisions of this chapter.

 Punishment for violation.
 Any person who violates any of the provisions of this chapter shall be guilty of a violation, not to exceed a penalty of $100.
 Such person shall be deemed to be guilty of a separate offense for each and every day during any portion of which any violation of this chapter is committed, continued or permitted by such person and shall be punishable therefor as provided therein.